Is TEFL A Career?

 Join a global community of over 200,000 TEFL teachers working throughout the world!
 Enrol me!

-Teaching English as a Foreign Language abroad can sound like a dream job, until you tell your parents.
-Then it’s all What are you going to do when you come back?
+But it’s often your parents, friends or nosey Aunt Sally who are all like What are you going to do when you come back?
 How is a year off going to look on your CV? and, our favourite, Why don’t you get a real job?

 The fact of the matter is that TEFL has a bad reputation.
 Many people think of backpacker-teachers who only teach to make it to their next destination.
 Teachers who party all night and turn up at school unkempt and smelling like Khao San Road.
 Teachers who believe that if you can speak the language you can teach it.